“Why Don’t They Change?!” Because They Aren’t (Yet) Able To

 • “Value” becomes synonymous with price and cost, rather than subjective and fluid.

-• “Capability” becomes line items in a certification to obtain, rather than servants of value (in the process, becoming “cap-ability” – a cap on ability!).
+• “Capability” becomes line items in a certification to obtain – or modules of a training programme – rather than servants of value (in the process, becoming “cap-ability” – a cap on ability!).

 • “Negotiation” becomes a specific task and phase in a lifecycle, rather than a continuous process of trade-offs and adaptation.